Quasi-normal modes for de Sitter-Reissner-Nordstr\"om Black Holes: Barrier top resonances

 We will keep in mind the following terms

 Now,

 We choose $S_1^1, S_1^2,\ldots$ so that

-The first equation implies that $S_1^1=c_1\xi,$ then from the second one we get and Combining this term with another $h^2{\mathcal O}(1)$ term appeared in (\ref{first_h}) and (\ref{hdep}) we get equation where which $S_0^3=a_3x^2\xi-\frac23a_3\xi^3.$ Then we get Note that if $c_1$ we get the second formula in Theorem 8.1, \cite{CdVerdiereGuillemin2011}.
+The first equation implies that $S_1^1=c_1\xi,$ then from the second one we get and Combining this term with another $h^2{\mathcal O}(1)$ term appeared in (\ref{first_h}) and (\ref{hdep}) we get equation where $S_0^3=a_3x^2\xi-\frac23a_3\xi^3.$ Then we get Note that if $c_1=0$ we recover the second formula in Theorem 8.1 from \cite{CdVerdiereGuillemin2011}.